What does it take to become a transformational leader? What does it take to become a Ryan Fellow?

 How much does The Ryan Fellowship cost for participants?

-The Ryan Fellowship covers tuition and materials as well as room and board for Accelerate Summer Institute at the Kellogg School of Management.
-In most cases, The Ryan Fellowship will match a candidate's current salary during Accelerate Summer Institute and the Field Study, plus benefits.
+There is no participant cost.
+Accelerate Institute covers tuition and materials as well as room and board for Accelerate Summer Institute at the Kellogg School of Management.
+In most cases, Accelerate Institute will match a candidate's current salary during Accelerate Summer Institute and the Field Study, and provide benefits.

 What is The Ryan Fellowship’s success rate?

-The past three cohorts (Classes of 2014, 2015, and 2016), 100% of Ryan Fellows who successfully completed the program have been offered principal positions.
 While we cannot guarantee principal placement, the rigorous selection process and training that Ryan Fellows undergo—as well as the partnerships Accelerate Institute forms in each region—makes Ryan Fellows highly competitive (and sought after) candidates for principal positions.
-In total, 95% of Ryan Fellows recommended for principalship were hired as principals.
+In total, 94% of Ryan Fellows recommended for principalship were hired as principals.

-Ryan Fellow principals are currently leading elementary, middle, and high schools in Baton Rouge, Chicago, Dallas, Los Angeles, Memphis, Milwaukee, Minneapolis, Newark, and New York City; and they are achieving impressive gains for their students.
+Elementary and middle schools led by Accelerate Institute alumni are closing the achievement gap and growing an average of 1.2 years in math and reading on average (Based on NWEA).
 Overall in the 2014-15 school year, Ryan Fellow principals achieved 1.44 years growth (K-8 based on NWEA) and 1.20 years growth (HS based on ACT).

 What is the selection committee looking for?